 What is a voided check?
 A voided check is a lot more than a piece of paper with the word ‘VOID’ written across the front.
 The check’s information gives the recipient information necessary to set up direct deposit or direct debit in your bank account.
 Be careful who has your canceled checks and know how to use them wisely.

 At the most basic level, a voided check is a check with the word VOID written across the front.
 When you write on the paper check, make sure you cover enough area so no one can write anything on it that could make it usable, deducting the money from your bank account.

 In other words, make it obvious that the check is voided without question.
 This is important whether you must void a written check because you made a mistake or need to supply a blank check to an employer or service provider.

 When you write void across a check, you make it unusable.
 In other words, anyone who gets their hands on it can’t cash it.
 This is true even if you wrote it out to someone but changed your mind or made a mistake.
 The word ‘VOID’ changes everything.

-Even though you voided the check, there is still useful information on it.
+Even though you voided the check, there is still useful checking account information on it.
 Your employer, a lender, or any other business you provide it to will look at the bottom where your banking information is located and use this information to pay you or get payment from you.